polkadot-fellows/RFCs/text/0000-rewards.md

 ### Messages

-After the epoch is finalized, we share the first two lines of its `ApprovalTally`.
+After the epoch is finalized, we share the first three field of each `ApprovalTallyLine` in its `ApprovalTally`.
 ```
 /// Our subjective record of what we used from some other validator on the finalized chain
 pub struct ApprovalTallyMessageLine {